Ten Ring Precision

 1. Do not ship a firearm in a case you cannot afford to lose We cannot keep track of plastic and other cheap gun cases and cannot guarantee your case will be returned.

-3. On a piece of standard 8 1/2″ X 11″ paper, either write or type out your name, address, phone number, E-Mail, fax and any other contact points you have.
+3. On a piece of standard 8 1/2″ X 11″ paper, either write or type out your name, address, phone number, E-Mail, fax, any other contact points you have.
+Also, include a detailed list of the work you need.
+This is the basis of the contract you are making with me.
 Please put the contact point most used at the top of the list.

 4. On the same piece of 8 1/2″ X 11″ paper make a list of the custom work or repair you would like to be performed.
-This is very important since it could be a few months before I have a chance to get to your pistol or revolver and it is difficult for my ageing brain to remember your melodic voice and gentle instructions.
+This is very important since it could be several weeks before I have a chance to get to your pistol or revolver and it is difficult for my ageing brain to remember your melodic voice and gentle instructions.

 5. When you are ready to ship you must follow specific rule of law.
 It is a felony to ship a handgun through the United States Postal System – do not take the chance!
 All handguns must be shipped through either UPS or Fed Ex Overnight which is expensive, but that is the world we live in these days.
 Handguns can be shipped through US Postal Service, but only from one dealer to another dealer.

-6. Insure the handgun for its full replacement value.
+6. Insure the handgun for at least $600 to receive special treatment.
 Do not take a chance here unless you are willing to take the loss.
 Insurance is expensive, but well worth the cost if your gun is lost or stolen.

-7. Always ship with an “adult signature required.”
+7. Always ship with an “signature required.”
 This is an extra charge, but is the most important step in keeping thieves from stealing your expensive handgun.

 8. Take your package to the closest UPS or Fed Ex (NEVER SHIP FED EX GROUND) store and have them ship it for you.
 When you tell some of the ignorant people who run these mom and pop owned businesses there is a handgun in the box they may panic, but stand your ground.
 If you cannot make any headway you will have to go to another store.
 Sorry about that, but we in the firearms industry have to live with this stuff every day due to over 70 years of democrat, socialist rule.